 The utility allowance will be subtracted from the family's formula rent to determine the amount of the Tenant Rent.
-The Tenant Rent is the amount the family owes each month to Columbia Housing.
-The amount of the utility allowance is still available to the family to pay the cost of their utilities.
+The Tenant Rent is the amount the family owes each month to the Columbia Housing Authority.
+The amount of the utility allowance is then still available to the family to pay the cost of their utilities.
 Any utility cost above the allowance is the responsibility of the tenant.
 Any savings resulting from utility costs below the amount of the allowance belongs to the tenant.

-For Columbia Housing paid utilities, Columbia Housing will monitor the utili1y consumption of each household.
-Any consumption in excess of the allowance established by Columbia Housing will be billed to the tenant monthly.
+For Columbia Housing Authority paid utilities, the Columbia Housing Authority will monitor the utility consumption of each household.
+Any consumption in excess of the allowance established by the Columbia Housing Authority will be billed to the tenant monthly.